shreyamalogi/MyBestWorks/README.md

 [XOXO game](https://github.com/5hre9a/XOXO-game)

-This web app is built using **Javascript, Jquery, HTML, CSS3, and Bootstrap** to allow users to play a game of XOXO with a game-BOT, choose their side, and reset the game for a new round.
+This web app allows users to play a game of XOXO with a game-BOT, choose their side, and reset the game for a new round.
 It provides an interactive and engaging experience for users who enjoy playing this classic game.

 [MyPortfolio](https://github.com/5hre9a/MyPortfolio)

-A personal website showcasing a portfolio of work and skills.
-Utilizes HTML, CSS, and JavaScript to create an interactive and visually appealing user experience.
+A personal website showcasing a portfolio of work and skills created an interactive and visually appealing user experience.

 [Memory-game](https://github.com/5hre9a/memory-game)

-This is a memory game built using **JavaScript, jQuery, and CSS,HTML**.
-Players must memorize a sequence of flashing colors and repeat it back correctly to progress to the next level.
+In this Game, The players must memorize a sequence of flashing colors and repeat it back correctly to progress to the next level.
 It offers an entertaining and challenging experience for users who enjoy testing their memory skills.

 [Drums kit](https://github.com/5hre9a/drums-kit)

-This is a frontend app that simulates a drum kit using HTML, CSS, and JavaScript.
+This web app simulates a drum kit.
 It allows users to play different drum sounds by clicking on the drum elements or pressing the corresponding keys on their keyboard.

 [Dice game](https://github.com/5hre9a/Dice-game)